Jekoh497/RaidShadowLegend/README.md

 BUILD 3.3
 addition of data button in champion gearing page to have info about raw damage, survivability and debuff applying probability with current gear and tested gear

+BUILD 3.4
+added Ninja champion + form to look for champions in own roster or full database with selected buff, debuff, faction